mickveldhuis/small-cpp-projects/README.md

 # Small C++ Projects

-A collection of c++ programs I have written, or that I am currently writing, whilst trying to learn C++.
+This is a personal collection of small programs I have written, or that I am currently writing, while trying to explore and learn more about C++.
+These could also be potentially useful snippets and the like.